-As of December 31, 2021, marketable securities are categorized as available-for-sale and are recorded at fair value.
-In the first quarter of 2021, the Company sold held-to-maturity securities in order to partially fund the acquisition of Hubs.
-As a result of the sale, all remaining marketable securities were reclassified to available-for-sale securities and reported at fair value.
+Marketable securities are categorized as available-for-sale and are recorded at fair value.
 Management determines the appropriate classification of debt securities at the time of purchase and reevaluates such designation as of each balance sheet date.
 The classification of marketable securities as current or non-current is dependent upon the security's maturity date.
 Securities with maturities of three months or less at the time of purchase are categorized as cash equivalents as described above.